Mumia case poised for new hearing, reopening widow’s wounds

 Abu-Jamal, 65, gained fame through his prison writings and recordings on race and the criminal justice system.
 He had seemingly reached the end of his appeals once the city dropped the death sentence in 2011 over allegedly misleading jury instructions.
 The “Free Mumia” rallies, anti-death penalty protests and Hollywood support died down.

-However, a 2015 U.S. Supreme Court decision in a related case, the 2017 election of reformist Philadelphia District Attorney Larry Krasner, and the surprise discovery this year of six lost boxes of prosecution files breathed new life into the case.
+However, a 2015 U.S. Supreme Court decision in a related case, the 2017 election of reformist Philadelphia District Attorney Larry Krasner, and the surprise discovery late last year of six lost boxes of prosecution files breathed new life into the case.

 Together, they could be enough to win him a new trial.

-Note: This story has been updated to correct that the boxes with case files were found late last year, not this year.